shravani12d/AI-Mental-Health-Support-Chatbot/README.md

 🔗 Live Demo https://ai-mental-health-support-chatbot.vercel.app

 Note: This is hosted on a free-tier backend, so the first message may take 30-50 seconds to respond while the server wakes up.
+Note: Emails may land in spam due to sender authentication limitations on the free-tier email setup — check your spam folder if you don't see the check-in email in your inbox.

 ## Tech Stack